 20. Leave time, especially if it’s a nice day, to watch the computerized water displays in Veterans’ Memorial Fountain, located behind the East Wing.

-And if you’re looking for more fun in Harrisburg and nearby Hershey, check out our 10 Top post here and list of must do activities for Hershey Lodge here.
+If you’re looking for more fun in Harrisburg and nearby Hershey, check out our 10 Top post here and list of must do activities for Hershey Lodge here.
 If you’re planning a trip the area, I highly recommend starting your planning at VisitHersheyandHarrisburg.org.
 The tourism board is a great resource for tips on places to visit, eat, and stay.
 The website is well organized by season, activity, interest, and town.
 Parents will especially want to read through the Family Fun section.
 And if you want more recommendations for places to visit in Pennsylvania, check out our list here.